Sarah Devens: Dartmouth

 At Dartmouth, Devens participated on three varsity teams: field hockey, ice hockey and lacrosse.
 She was named a captain of all three teams.
 She was considered by many teammates to be the best female athlete Dartmouth ever had.
 She was nicknamed "The Devil", for her ability to outlast other athletes in exercise routines.
 In her sophomore year, she was the co-winner of the Class of '76 Award at Dartmouth.
-As of the 2009-10 Dartmouth Big Green women's ice hockey season, Devens ranked 23rd in all-time scoring among Big Green women's ice hockey players.
+As of the 2009–10 Dartmouth Big Green women's ice hockey season, Devens ranked 23rd in all-time scoring among Big Green women's ice hockey players.

 Fatigue

-In January 1995, Devens tried out for the United States National Women's Hockey team in Lake Placid, New York, but she did not make the team.
+In January 1995, Devens tried out for the United States women's national hockey team in Lake Placid, New York, but she did not make the team.
 In early July 1995, she returned from a field hockey camp in Maryland.
 Her goal was to qualify for the 1996 US Olympic Field Hockey team.
 Devens had made the U.S. "B" team, but she felt disappointed and depressed by this result.

 Devens expressed to teammates that she was exhausted and she wanted to take a break.
 In an interview with The Dartmouth school paper in the summer of 1994, Devens stated that she sometimes felt she was missing out on things by participating in three Division I sports.
 Lacrosse was her least favorite sport, but she felt obligated to continue.
-During the 1994–95 season, she was an All-America in Lacrosse.
+During the 1994–95 season, she was an All-American in lacrosse.